ECON 7204 - Econometrics IV

 - Apply the above theories to empirical data or be able to develop new econometric theory.

-- Use statistical packages like STATA or MATLAB to estimate econometric models using real world data.
+- Use statistical packages like STATA, MATLAB, R or Python to estimate econometric models using real world data.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 Attribute 1: Deep discipline knowledge and intellectual breadth

 Graduates have comprehensive knowledge and understanding of their subject area, the ability to engage with different traditions of thought, and the ability to apply their knowledge in practice including in multi-disciplinary or multi-professional contexts.

 Attribute 2: Creative and critical thinking, and problem solving

 Graduates are effective problems-solvers, able to apply critical, creative and evidence-based thinking to conceive innovative responses to future challenges.